Guide

 A working CI example

-Here is the shortest end-to-end example of gating a Vercel or GitHub Actions deploy on AEO score regression using Foglift's CLI.
+Here is the shortest end-to-end example of gating a Vercel or GitHub Actions deploy on AI Readiness score regression using Foglift's CLI.
 Nothing equivalent works out-of-the-box on the other nine tools.

 on: [pull_request]